Conrad of Wittelsbach

 In April or May 1187, at the Diet of Gelnhausen, Conrad convinced his fellow bishops to support the emperor's cause against Rome.
 In March 1188, a Court of Christ was held in Mainz at which the Third Crusade was announced.
 Conrad led an army on Crusade in 1197, the same year the Emperor Henry VI died.
 He left his lands on 17 April 1197.

 Conrad, with the other imperial princes, had elected his infant son Frederick king in 1196.
 While Conrad was in the Holy Land acting as legate for Pope Celestine III, he intervened in the princely succession of Antioch.
 He tried to get Raymond-Roupen recognised as the successor of Bohemond III instead of Bohemond IV.
-On 6 January 1199, with papal permission, Conrad crowned Leo II, Lord of the Mountains, King of Armenia as a vassal of the Holy Roman Empire.
-Later that year, he returned equipped with new legatine power by Pope Innocent III.
+On 6 January 1198 (or 1199) Conrad was present at the coronation of Leo I, King of Armenia and maybe performed the coronation himself.
+Later, he returned equipped with new legatine power by Pope Innocent III.
 He succeeded in establishing an armistice in April 1200 between the competing factions in Germany, namely the Hohenstaufen and the Welf.

 As Cardinal-Bishop of Sabina, he signed the papal bulls issued between 18 March 1166 and 6 November 1199.
 After the election to the papacy of Cardinal Ubaldo Allucingoli (Pope Lucius III) in 1181 he became new dean of the Sacred College of Cardinals.

 He was returning from the Kingdom of Hungary in early October back to Mainz, after reconciling the two brothers, Emeric of Hungary and Andrew II of Hungary over their political rivalry, when he died on the way from Nuremberg to Würzburg in Rietfeld or Riedfeld near Neustadt on the Aisch, in what was then Hungary.
 He was buried in the cathedral he had expanded.